 BCD: Bad Conduct Discharge.

-BILLET: assignment or job; place of residence.
+BILLET: Assignment or job; place of residence.

 BLUES: Dress Blues.

-BRAIN HOUSING GROUP: your gourd, mind, brain, or head.
+BRAIN HOUSING GROUP: Your gourd, mind, brain, or head.

-BRIG CHASER: MP assigned to escort prisoners.
+BRIG CHASER: Marine assigned to escort prisoners.

-BROWN SIDE-OUT: desert camouflage pattern.
+BROWN SIDE-OUT: Desert camouflage pattern.

-BY-THE-NUMBERS: in sequence.
+BY-THE-NUMBERS: In sequence.

 CC: Corrective Custody; jail, the brig.